 Now you are ready to complete the rest of the tasks required to ensure a smooth transition to your first day at Ohio University.
 This includes reviewing the course catalog, enabling your online services, learning about student health services and insurance, and taking online alcohol and sexual assault education courses.

-In order to get to Athens, Ohio, you will fly to Port Columbus International Airport.
+In order to get to Athens, Ohio, you will fly to John Glenn Columbus International Airport.
 Ohio University provides airport shuttles before the start of the semester to bring you to the campus.

 All new international students are required to attend International Student Orientation.
 If you have been unconditionally admitted to OHIO, Bobcat Student Orientation is also required.
 BSO connects you with the people and resources you’ll need to transition into OHIO with confidence.
 Orientation includes registering for courses.